To achieve its mission to strategically revitalize Cincinnati’s downtown urban core, 3CDC has the flexibility to

 In addition to these civic assets, 3CDC’s own assets include the 12th & Vine Parking Lot, the 14th Street Parking Lot, Mercer Garage, Saengerhalle commercial building, Parvis residential and commercial building, Belmain residential building, Taft’s Ale House, and the commercial spaces within Duveneck, Duncanson, Trideca, Trinity, GoodFellows, Mercer Commons, Westfalen, Nicolay, Tea Company Townhomes, Boca, Sotto, and Igby’s.

-When the next phase of development in Over-the-Rhine is complete, along with dunnhumby Centre, 3CDC will also manage the residential sales, commercial leasing and garage operations at these locations.
+When the next phase of development in Over-the-Rhine is complete, along with the 84.51° building, 3CDC will also manage the residential sales, commercial leasing and garage operations at these locations.

-3CDC does not loan funds to projects outside of its own.
-The funds are drawn from two private equity funds that specifically target 3CDC’s redevelopment work in downtown and Over-the-Rhine.
+3CDC only loans funds to its own projects.
+The funds are drawn from two private investment funds that specifically target 3CDC’s redevelopment work in downtown and Over-the-Rhine.

 In November 2004, the staff of 3CDC accepted the daily operating responsibilities for the Cincinnati New Markets Fund (CNMF) and the Cincinnati Equity Fund (CEF).
 The separate governing Board of these two private funds consolidated financing programs geared toward urban redevelopment to accomplish the common goal shared by all three organizations.
 CNMF and CEF loans spur economic development in the Central Business District (CBD) and Over-the-Rhine (OTR) providing:

 - A key source of capital when traditional lending is not available

 - Capital for land banking